How to play top lane - ultimate League of Legends top lane guide

 Tip: wait for the right moment to go in.
-You don’t want to trade with Irelia or Jax, when they have their passive and/or Conqueror stacked up.
+You don’t want to trade with Irelia or Jax when they have their passive and/or Conqueror stacked up.
 When you see Renekton bar going red, back away.
-Same with Gnar, Tryndamere and Vladimir.
+Same with Gnar, Tryndamere, and Vladimir.

 Some champions can trade in minions waves.
-Jax can block auto attacks with his Counterstrike, Amumu E cooldown is lowered for every hit and Renekton will heal off of them thanks to his Q. Also Olaf won’t mind trading blows early on.
-The lower he gets, the more attack speed he will have and in first levels your auto attacks are your main (if not the only) source of damage.
+Jax can block auto attacks with his Counterstrike, Amumu E cooldown is lowered for every hit and Renekton will heal off of them thanks to his Q. Also, Olaf won’t mind trading blows early on.
+The lower he gets, the more attack speed he will have and in first levels, your auto attacks are your main (if not the only) source of damage.

 As a beginner player you will have no clue, what is the cooldown on Renekton’s dash, Vladimir pool or Gangplank Orange.
-But beginning players are using their abilities randomly, not knowing exact numbers, features and purpose.
+But beginning players are using their abilities randomly, not knowing exact numbers, features, and purpose.

-These applies to summoner spells cooldowns.
+These apply to summoner spells cooldowns.

 How to play top lane from behind

 First of all - do not tilt!
 If you do, you may as well hit the Alt + F4 and go out.
 You lost the duel, you got killed, you died, but it doesn’t mean that you need to instantly seek vengeance and retaliation.
 Since you died and gave away 300 gold, your opponent is stronger than you in wealth and experience department.
-Winning with him would require major mistake from him, like diving under tower without wave or failing combo.
+Winning with him would require major mistakes from him, like diving under tower without wave or failing combo.

 If you remain patient and calm, you may have a chance to grab the shutdown and get back into the game.
-But if you will try to magically outplay stronger enemy right away, it may lead to a feeding chain reaction.
+But if you will try to magically outplay a stronger enemy right away, it may lead to a feeding chain reaction.
 So stay back, try to farm, do not seek immediate revenge and capitalize on your enemies mistake.

-Let’s say, you are Pantheon who was supposed to dominate against Jax, but you got ganked, died once, and died second time in 1 v 1 later on.
+Let’s say, you are Pantheon who was supposed to dominate against Jax, but you got ganked, died once, and died a second time in 1 v 1 later on.
 So you are one level behind your counterpart, not to mention the gold.
-Still after level 6 you can jump bot lane.
+Still, after level 6 you can jump bot lane.

 Let’s say your Gangplank, and you got dove before level 6.
-Still with three items after level 13 you will be huge.
+Still, with three items after level 13, you will be huge.

 Let’s say you play aforementioned Malphite and enemy was farming you like a cannon minion.
 One good ult around Baron 25+ minutes into the game can give you a win.

 If you fell behind as a carry, focus on farming and avoiding fights.
-Get scuttle, maybe some jungle camps (Krugs and Taptors + Buffs mainly), CS under tower, don’t engage.
+Get scuttle, maybe some jungle camps (Krugs and Taptors + Buffs mainly), CS under the tower, don’t engage.
 With time you will catch up, especially if enemy top laner starts to roam.
 Patience is your friend.

 If you play from behind as a tank initiator it’s much easier.
 You can pass on the CS and maintain minimum farming just to progress with defensive items.
-In this case playing around your major cooldowns and leaving creeps for a carry might be your way to go.
+In this case, playing around your major cooldowns and leaving creeps for a carry might be your way to go.

 Don’t ask for jungler help when behind.
 You are weaker than your opponent and a gank may give you nothing, and even result in 1 v 2 outplay for your enemy.
-Instead try to slowly get back into the game.
+Instead, try to slowly get back into the game.

 There are some tricks, that can win you the game (or at least lane) even before the minions arrive.

-If you want to have early push, you can hide in the brush closest to enemy base, and as the minions approach - step out.
+If you want to have an early push, you can hide in the brush closest to the enemy base, and as the minions approach - step out.
 Enemy minions will head onto you, which will force the push into you no matter what.

-As Olaf you can go head first all-in level 1.
+As Olaf, you can go head first all-in level 1.
 Due to reduced cooldown when picking up your axe and attack speed steroids Olaf is almost unbeatable level 1.
 There aren’t many champions able to outduel Olaf at level 1.

-As Jax you may want to hide in the brush closest to enemy base.
+As Jax, you may want to hide in the brush closest to the enemy base.
 When your opponent arrives, level up your E and attack him.
 Your Counterstrike will block his auto attacks and your passive gives you an upper hand.
 You can do the same thing with Darius and Trundle.